-When you access to Modbus RTU/ASCII setting page, first, you may need to configure basic settings.
-Several parameters might have to be configured.
+When you access the Modbus RTU/ASCII setting page, you will first need to configure basic settings.

 Parameter Value Default Description Mode RTU/ASCII RTU Initial Delay (ms) 0 to 30000 0 Some Modbus slaves may take more time to boot up than other devices.
 In some environments, this may cause the entire system to suffer from repeated exceptions during the initial bootup.
-After booting up, by setting the parameter, you can force the AIG to wait some time before sending the first request.
-Maximum Retry 0 to 5 3 Use this to configure how many times AIG will retry to communicate with the Modbus slave when the Modbus command times out.
+After booting up, you can force the AIG to wait some time before sending the first request by setting a value for this parameter.
+Maximum Retry 0 to 5 3 com 3 Use this to configure how many times AIG will retry to communicate with the Modbus slave when the Modbus command times out.
 Response Timeout (ms) 10 to 120000 1000 You can configure a Modbus master to wait a certain amount of time for a slave's response.
 If no response is received within the configured time, the AIG will disregard the request and continue operation.
 Automatically determine the inter- frame delay (ms) Check uncheck: 10 to 500 check Inter-frame delay is the time between the response and the next request.
 This is to ensure a legacy Modbus slave device can handle packets in a short time.
 Check: The AIG will automatically determine the time interval.
 Uncheck: You can input a time interval.
 Automatically determines the intercharacter timeout (ms) Check uncheck: 10 to 500 check Use this function to determine the timeout interval between characters for receiving Modbus responses.
 If AIG can't receive Rx signals within an expected time interval, all received data will be discarded.
 Check: The AIG will automatically determine the time out.
 Uncheck: You can input a specific timeout value.